IAEA-NSDDNetwork/ALPHAD-RadD/README.md

 # ALPHAD-RadD
 ALPHAD extension, calculates radius parameter.
+Superceded by AlphaHF

 ALPHAD-RadD is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).

-Address any question to Balraj Singh, balraj@mcmaster.ca

 ## Downloads
 The .zip  file in the **executable** directory contains: